 Twenty miles north of Marsh Harbour is Treasure Cay, technically not an island but a large peninsula connected to Great Abaco by a narrow spit of land.
 This was once the site of the first Loyalist settlement in Abaco, called Carlton.

 While Treasure Cay is a large-scale real-estate development project, it's also a wonderful small community where expatriate residents share the laid-back, sun-and-sea vibe with longtime locals.
-The development's centerpiece is the Treasure Cay Hotel Resort and Marina, with its Dick Wilson-designed golf course and a 150-slip marina that has boat rentals, a dive shop, pool, restaurant, and lively bar.
-Despite its name, there is no hotel at the resort, only a large grouping of condominiums and villas around the marina.
-Treasure Cay's commercial center consists of two rows of shops near the resort as well as a post office, Laundromat, ice-cream parlor, a couple of well-stocked grocery stores, and BaTelCo, the Bahamian telephone company.
+The development's centerpiece is the Treasure Cay Hotel Resort and Marina, with its Dick Wilson–designed golf course and a 150-slip marina that has boat rentals, a dive shop, pool, restaurant, and lively bar.
+Treasure Cay's commercial center consists of two rows of shops near the resort as well as a post office, self-service laundries, restaurant, a couple of well-stocked grocery stores, and BaTelCo, the Bahamian telephone company.
 You'll also find car-, scooter-, and bicycle-rental offices here.

 Treasure Cay at a Glance